TitouanPastor/united-chasetag/README.md

-# R3.01 - Projet PHP - united-chasetag
+# R3.01 - PHP Project - united-chasetag

-Création d'une application web pour aider l'eentraineur à effecctuer les sélections des joueurs pour les matchs de chasetag.
+Creation of a web application to assist the coach in making player selections for chasetag matches.

-# L'application
+# The application

-L'application permet de :
+The application allows to :

-    - Admnistrer la liste des joueurs
+    - Manage the list of players

-    - Administrer la liste des matchs
+    - Manage the list of matches

-    - Ajouter des notes personelles sur chaque joueur
+    - Add personal notes on each player

-    - Preciser le statut d'un joueur (ctif, Blessé, Suspendu, Absent)
+    - Specify the status of a player (Active, Injured, Suspended, Absent)

-    - séléctionner les joueurs pour chaque match.
-En pricisant si il es titulaire ou remplacant
+    - Select players for each match.
+Specify if he is a starter or a substitute

-    - Evaluation de chaque joueur ayant participé au match
+    - Evaluation of each player who participated in the match

-# Membre du groupe
+# Group member

-Groupe A :
+Group A :

     - BAYCHE Baptiste
     - PASTOR Titouan

 # Installation

-Aucune installation n'est nécessaire pour utiliser l'application.
-Il suffit de télécharger le dossier et de l'ouvrir dans un navigateur web.
+No installation is necessary to use the application.
+Just download the file and open it in a web browser.